tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 The ground beneath me starts trembling, sending ripples through the water, a subtle vibration at first that quickly escalates into a violent shudder.

-The joey, sensing the danger before I fully grasp it, bolts into the darkness, his powerful legs carrying it swiftly away.
+The joey, sensing the danger before I fully grasp it, bolts into the darkness, his powerful legs carrying him swiftly away.
 For a moment, I'm frozen, my mind struggling to make sense of the sudden shift in the peaceful night.

 "Wait!"
 I call out instinctively, though I know the kangaroo is far beyond hearing me.